spotify/ffwd-ruby/docs/vs-collectd.md

 ## collectd collects.
 FFWD only receives.

-**FFWD** does not have collection plugins, instead it relies on the system administrator too choose which is the most appropriate method of collecting and supports a wide array of community accepted protocols to receive them.
+**FFWD** does not have collection plugins, instead it relies on the system administrator to choose which is the most appropriate method of collecting and supports a wide array of community accepted protocols to receive them.

 **collectd** does as well support alternative input protocols and is indeed